-Additional DNAPL samples may be collected and submitted for physical properties analyses as described in Section 1.3.
+Additional DNAPL samples may be collected and submitted for physical properties analyses including surface tension and interfacial tension pairs, dynamic viscosity, and fluid density.

-2.8.4 DNAPL and LNAPL Bail-Down Testing
+2.8.4 DNAPL Bail-Down Testing

-DNAPL bail-down tests as detailed in Appendix C are currently in progress to evaluate DNAPL mobility and recoverability at two well locations (MW-10D and MW-14) at RH4.
+DNAPL bail-down tests are currently in progress to evaluate DNAPL mobility and recoverability in monitoring well MW-1.
 Initial procedures included the removal of DNAPL to the extent practicable using a submersible pump and the placement of transducers to record DNAPL and water recovery.
-Negligible DNAPL recharge was observed at wells MW-10D and MW-14 after 30 days and the transducers were removed from the wells.
+Negligible DNAPL recharge was observed at MW-1 after 30 days and the transducers were removed from the wells.
 Monthly DNAPL gauging will continue.